Skip to content

 We used several criteria in determining the top five ETFs to watch, including:

-• Asset diversification: A balanced mix of exposure to precious metals, growth-focused technology and dividend-focused stocks
+• Asset diversification: A balanced mix of exposure to clean energy, short-term futures, and aerospace and defence

-• Performance year-to-date (YTD): These ETFs have all had substantial gains year to date (as of 17 September 2025) for those looking to stock trade.
-If you’re seeking volatility for CFD trading, you’ll still find it in these ETFs because, while all have gained in 2025, some have seen peaks and retracements
+• Performance year to date (YTD): Most of these ETFs have all had substantial gains year to date (as of 24 December 2025) for those looking to stock trade.
+If you’re seeking volatility for CFD trading, you’ll still find it in two of these ETFs because they have seen substantial peaks and retracements

 • Political and economic stability: Relatively stable markets